mottaquikarim/PYTH2/src/Topics/essential_terminology.md

 4. **Ruby**: this language is interpreted.
 5. **C/C++**: this language is compiled.

 In general, anything programmable can be programmed in each of the languages defined above.
 However, some languages are better suited for certain tasks above others.
+For example:

-For example, to perform web programming on the front-end, you'll want to write JavaScript.
+* To perform web programming on the front-end, you'll want to write JavaScript.
 This is because all browsers collectively support running javascript within it's environment.
+* Python is particularly well-suited for dynamically processing large amounts of data and analyzing it.
+That’s what makes it so great for data science.

 ### Universal Code Fundamentals